gnemtsov/gnemtsov/README.md

+Hey!
+I'm Georgy

 Passionate full stack web developer with a particular love for JavaScript/Typescript and Amazon Web Services.
-Experience in creating, releasing and supporting large web applications.